coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

   > **In Class**: Use the help system to identify functions available in various packages.
 Write a program that simulates the roll of a die.
 Count the number of times each number comes up.
 This will give you a distribution of a random number.

-  > **Homework**: Login to JupyterHub and open the notebook called "Lesson6Homework".
-Read a file of data, for every keyword in the file accumulate statistics.
-Store those statistics in data structures and report them as output.
+  > **Homework**: Login to JupyterHub and open the notebook  for Lesson08 Homework.
 Follow the instructions in the notebook.

 + **Lesson 9: Functions Lab**
   > Spend entire lesson working on: